tomaskrupka/Gripper/docs/about.md

 # About Gripper

-What is Gripper?

-- Gripper is toolbox for creating powerful browser automation agents in .NET.
+Gripper is .NET toolbox for creating powerful browser automation agents.
-- Gripper operates in a browser window under its control, using the Chrome Devtools Protocol (CDP).
+Gripper operates in a browser window under its control, using the Chrome Devtools Protocol (CDP).
-- Gripper provides a full, type-safe access to the CDP and a set of own features built on top.
+Gripper provides a full, type-safe access to the CDP and a set of own features built on top.

 - [About Gripper](#about-gripper)
   - [Use Cases for Browser Automation](#use-cases-for-browser-automation)